-My research explores political imagination in Greece during the current historical moment, which is often labeled “the Greek crisis” (a term I scrutinize and unpack).
+My research explores political imagination in Greece during the current historical moment, which is often labeled “the Greek crisis”.
 It focuses on Greece’s relationship to the West and the re-charting of geographies of imagination and desire binding ‘the North’ to ‘the South’.
 The project looks particularly at the Greek-German component, following tensions in public spheres after the 2010 implementation of a bailout deal and associated austerity measures in Greece.
 My study explores political imagination by thinking through visual culture as a realm of political engagement that may illuminate questions of desire, iasymmetry and memory.
 I also explore photographs in terms of possibilities of “citizenship” and imagination; in relation to what they may reveal about imagining others and enabling political spheres of co-existing with them.